Battle of Romani

-During the night of 3–4 August the advancing force, including the German Pasha I formation and the Ottoman 3rd Infantry Division, launched an attack from Katia on Romani.
-Forward troops quickly became engaged with the screen established by the 1st Light Horse Brigade (Anzac Mounted Division).
-During fierce fighting before dawn on 4 August, the Australian light horsemen were forced to slowly retire.
-At daylight their line was reinforced by the 2nd Light Horse Brigade, and about mid morning the 5th Mounted Brigade and the New Zealand Mounted Rifles Brigade joined the battle.
+During the night of 3/4 August the advancing force, including the German Asia Corps (Pasha I) formation and the Ottoman 3rd Infantry Division, launched an attack from Katia on Romani.
+Forward troops quickly became engaged with the screen established by the 1st Light Horse Brigade.
+During fierce fighting before dawn on 4 August, the Australian light horse was forced to slowly retire.
+At daylight their line was reinforced by the 2nd Light Horse Brigade and about mid morning the 5th Mounted Brigade and the New Zealand Mounted Rifles Brigade joined the battle.
 Together these four brigades of the Anzac Mounted Division managed to contain and direct the determined German and Ottoman forces into deep sand.
 Here they came within range of the strongly entrenched 52nd (Lowland) Division defending Romani and the railway.

-Coordinated resistance by all these EEF formations, the deep sand, the heat and thirst prevailed, and the German, Austrian and Ottoman advance was checked.
+Coordinated resistance by the EEF formations, the deep sand, the heat and thirst prevailed, and the German, Austrian and Ottoman advance was checked.
 Although the attacking force fought strongly to maintain its positions the next morning, by nightfall they had been pushed back to their starting point at Katia.
-The retiring force was pursued by the Anzac Mounted Division between 6 and 9 August, during which the Ottomans and Germans forces fought a number of strong rearguard actions against the advancing Australian light horse, British yeomanry and New Zealand mounted rifle brigades.
+The retiring force was pursued by the Anzac Mounted Division between 6 and 9 August, during which the Ottomans and Germans forces fought several determined rearguard actions against the advancing Australian light horse, British yeomanry and New Zealand mounted rifle brigades.
 The pursuit ended on 12 August, when the German and Ottoman force abandoned their base at Bir el Abd and retreated to El Arish.

 Background

 At the beginning of the First World War the Egyptian police controlling the Sinai Peninsula had withdrawn, leaving the area largely unprotected.
-In February 1915 a German and Ottoman force unsuccessfully attacked the Suez Canal.
+In February 1915 a German and Ottoman force conducted the First Suez Offensive on the Suez Canal.
 Minor Ottoman and Bedouin forces operating across the Sinai continued to threaten the canal from March through the Gallipoli campaign until June, when they practically ceased until the autumn.
-Meanwhile, the German and Ottoman Empires supported an uprising by the Senussi (a political-religious group) on the western frontier of Egypt which began in November 1915.
+The German and Ottoman Empires supported the Senussi campaign an uprising by the Senussi (a political-religious group) on the western frontier of Egypt which began in November 1915.

-By February 1916, however, there was no apparent sign of any unusual military activity in the Sinai itself, when the British began construction on the first 25 mi stretch of 4 ft 8 in standard gauge railway and water pipeline from Kantara to Romani and Katia.
+By February 1916, there was no sign of any unusual military activity in the Sinai, when the British began construction on the first 25 mi stretch of 4 ft 8 in standard gauge railway and water pipeline from Kantara to Romani and Katia.
 Reconnaissance aircraft of the Royal Flying Corps and seaplanes of the Royal Naval Air Service found only small, scattered Ottoman forces in the Sinai region and no sign of any major concentration of troops in southern Palestine.